-- 1. Orientation: All students will attend an orientation session before classes begin. - 2.
-Advising Session: Students will be assigned a graduate advisor to discuss projected degree plans and what courses are to be taken upon beginning the program. - 3.
-Course Work: Students are encouraged to take all core/required courses as early as possible.
+- 4. Course Work: Students are encouraged to take all core/required courses as early as possible.
 However, this is not mandatory.
-Students should note that the Applied Practice Experience and Integrated Learning Experience courses have prerequisites that are core/required courses. - 4.
-Applied Practice Experience: Ideally, the Applied Practice Experience will be completed during the third semester in the program.
-In the case of part-time students and dual degree students, the Applied Practice Experience may be completed at a later date, after the prerequisites classes are completed. - 5.
-Integrated Learning Experience: The Integrated Learning Experience will be a capstone course that requires students to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice. - 6.
-Program Curriculum:
+Students should refer to the MPH curriculum available in DegreeWorks for degree plans specific to their semester of enrollment.
+Students should note that the Applied Practice Experience and Integrated Learning Experience courses have prerequisites that are core/required courses. - 5.
+Applied Practice Experience: Ideally, this practicum experience with an agency or organization outside the school will be completed during the third semester in the program.
+In the case of part-time students and joint degree students, the Applied Practice Experience may be completed at a later date. - 6.
+Integrated Learning Experience: The Integrated Learning Experience is a practical culmination that requires students to synthesize and integrate knowledge acquired in coursework and other learning experiences and to apply theory and principles in a situation that approximates some aspect of professional practice.
+This typically occurs in capstone course, though in some instances a project or thesis may be feasible.
+It will result in a high quality written product addressing a practical public health topic relevant to the student's goals. - 7.
+Ongoing, Regular Assessment of Student Progress: Along with regular meetings with the graduate advisor it is the student's responsibility to check their progress in the degree program via DegreeWorks each semester.
+Students should refer to the MPH curriculum available in DegreeWorks for degree plans specific to their semester of enrollment.